William Joseph Oxer B.A. F.R.S.A. b.1973

 Throughout these years, William has continued to paint and show and sell his work to an increasing number of collectors.
 He also works with charities and where possible produces works to auction.
 A commission was auctioned at The Palace Of Versailles in May 2022 at the Royal Versailles Ball.
 Prior to this, the painting was shown at a Reception at the British Ambassador's Residence in Paris.
 This is in the Rue du Faubourg St Honoré, furnished with masterpieces of French Empire furniture and decorative arts, English silver, and paintings by British artists.

-William’s next London exhibition is in Mayfair in 2024.
+William’s latest London exhibition was in Mayfair in December 2024.
 As well as commissions for clients, William’s artworks are shown in exhibitions and bought by collectors across the world.
-Recently his works have been featured on gallery billboards in London, including those at Waterloo Station.
+Recently his works have been featured on gallery billboards in London, including those at Waterloo Station and also discussed and shown on a prime time Italian Arts and Culture programme.

 In 2017 William was approached by the RSA and subsequently awarded the title of Fellow of the Royal Society of Arts (FRSA), an award granted to individuals that the RSA judges to have made outstanding achievements related to the Arts, Manufactures, and Commerce.